Best Pool Tables for Small Spaces: Real Options for Tight Rooms (2026)

 Measure the length and width of your actual usable floor space.
 Account for furniture, closet doors that open, radiators, anything solid.
 Exclude those from your measurements.

 Mark out the table dimensions on your floor with painter’s tape.
 The table takes up its footprint, but now walk around it with an imaginary cue in your hands.
-Can you shoot from every position?
-Can you stand on the short end and draw the cue back fully?
+Check whether you can shoot from every position, and whether you can stand on the short end and draw the cue back fully.

 This takes five minutes.
 It saves you from a $400 mistake.